 If you have “Show in IMAP” checked, you will see “Chats” in the folder structure with a total count of how many messages are present.
 When you process the account, no messages from the “Chats” label will be processed.
-These are not actual emails and Gmail will not provide them to Aid4Mail for processing.
+This is because they are not actual emails and Gmail will not provide them to Aid4Mail for processing.
 The “All Mail” label (folder) contains the following items:

 Please also be aware that if you have “Show in IMAP” unchecked, the Chat messages will still be shown in the “All Mail” label and will be taken into account when viewing the total item count of the “All Mail” label under “Folder Selection” in Aid4Mail.